Got your eye on working with a headhunter/recruiter?

 But, headhunters are human and the majority of them do know the stakes involved when they are working with their candidates.

 So, if it happens that the headhunter no longer sees you as a fit for any of the companies they represent – whether that’s because you interviewed with one of their companies and it didn’t work out, or for some other reason – many headhunters will say that they will keep you and your resume in mind for future positions or future clients they represent.

 And is there any truth to their words?

-Here’s a couple somewhat sobering statistics to give you an insight into what’s going on behind the scenes when you work with a headhunter: when looking to fill a company position, a headhunter typically will consider 10 job candidates.
+Here are a couple of somewhat sobering statistics to give you an insight into what’s going on behind the scenes when you work with a headhunter: when looking to fill a company position, a headhunter typically will consider 10 job candidates.

 Of those 10 candidates, the headhunter will select 3 to actually send to an interview with the hiring company.

 Thus, because headhunters typically send more than one candidate to interview at an open position, on average, your chance of getting hired in that position is only 25% to 33%.